CodingItWrong/codingitwrong.com/_drafts/ember-data-live-updates-with-rails.md

 title: Ember Data Live Updates with Rails
 ---

+WebSockets provide a way for client apps to receive live updates from the server as data is changed by other users, or by the same user in a different tab or on a different device.
+WebSockets are a low-level technology, but by building on top of high-level abstractions like JSON:API we can get started adding live updates to our app fairly quickly.

+Let's take a look at adding WebSockets to an Ember app backed by Rails.
+We'll use Ember Data on the frontend, [JSONAPI::Resources](https://jsonapi-resources.com) on the backend, and Rails' [Action Cable](https://guides.rubyonrails.org/action_cable_overview.html) for the WebSocket communication.

 ## Setting Up the Backend

 Create a new Rails app in API mode with a Postgres database: